mikezackles/Bisect/README.md

 and <Plug>VisualBisect* commands.
 Here is an example that remaps right bisection to ^p:

     nmap <C-p> <Plug>BisectRight
     xmap <C-p> <Plug>VisualBisectRight

 Unmapping
 ---------

 It is possible that you only wish to use some of bisect.vim's functionality.
-(For example, you might only want the vertical bisect commands).
+(For example, you might prefer f and F to the horizontal bisect commands).
 Unfortunately this is slightly awkward for now, but hopefully it will be fixed in a future version.

 To disable horizontal bisection, create a file named ~/.vim/after/plugin/bisect.vim containing:

     unmap <C-h>
     unmap <C-l>